MatthewFilipovich/pycharge/docs/source/user-guide/point-charges.rst

    \mathbf{B}(\mathbf{r}, t) = \nabla \times \mathbf{A}(\mathbf{r}, t).

-Carrying out the differentiations and evaluating all source quantities at the retarded time yields the explicit expressions for the fields:
+Carrying out the differentiations and evaluating all source quantities at the retarded time :math:`t_r` yields the explicit expressions for the fields:

 .. math::
    :label: eq8